Introduction

 How Does It Work?

-2. Waiting Period: Texas law requires a 60-day waiting period from the date of filing before the divorce can be finalized.
+- Waiting Period: Texas law mandates a minimum waiting period of 60 days from the date of filing before the divorce can be finalized.
+This period allows both parties time to reflect on their decision and consider any potential reconciliation.

 Get free and fast advice via WhatsApp for any questions you have!